ethlo/itu/README.md

    is the preferred reference point for the specified time.

 ### Leap second parsing
-Since Java's `java.time` classes do not support storing leap seconds, it is not obvious how to support this.

-ITU will parse the date-time correctly, however storing such values is not possible (in a `java.time.OffsetDateTime`), the `60` is therefore abandoned and the date-time will use `59` instead of `60`.
+Since Java's `java.time` classes do not support storing leap seconds, ITU will throw a `LeapSecondException` if one is encountered to signal that this is a leap second.
+The exception can then be queried for the second-value.
+Storing such values is not possible in a `java.time.OffsetDateTime`, the `60` is therefore abandoned and the date-time will use `59` instead of `60`.